hyper-ui/core/docs/API.md

 ### type

 The first argument should be either a string or a symbol telling the type of the virtual node (quite like element tags in HTML).
-If the type has been [`define`](#define)d as a custom component, then what the [`render`](#descrender) method of the description returns will be rendered.
+If the type has been [`defined`](#define) as a custom component, then what the [`render`](#descrender) method of the description returns will be rendered.
 Otherwise, it is used to specify the tag of the element which will be rendered.

 ### properties